Desjardins Ontario Credit Union

 The Desjardins Ontario Credit Union is a federation of credit unions formed on 1 January 2020 with the merger of 11 Ontario Desjardins-affiliated credit unions, along with its federation, into one credit union insured by the FRSAO.
 The credit union has 50 branches and 130,000 members.
 Billy Boucher is the credit union's first CEO.

+In October 2025, Desjardins was formally announced as the presenting sponsor of the Sudbury Wolves for a three-year term.